jasperdevrient/waylayio.github.io/_posts/2015-06-30-integrating-waylay-ifttt.markdown

 #From IF to Waylay

-There are so many ways to use Waylay from another application as Waylay provides a huge [REST API]:
+There are so many ways to use Waylay from another application as Waylay provides a huge [RESTful API]:
-You can push data into a resource, create sensors and actuators, create templates, make tasks out of templates, and more via the [REST API]!
+You can push data into a resource, create sensors and actuators, create templates, make tasks out of templates, and more via the [RESTful API]!
 In this chapter, we will have two IF recipes pushing data into Waylay broker, and in the end sending us an email notifying us that Apple stock has fallen 5% and is now below $100.

 ##Creating a template and resource